 Loading…

 SeaDisco never sees your Discogs password.
-The connection is a standard Discogs OAuth authorization,
+The connection is a standard Discogs OAuth authorization, and you can disconnect anytime.

 Bug reports, suggestions, anything — we read it all.